Rodulfo del Valle: Early years

 Del Valle's parents were Rodulfo del Valle and Felipa del Valle.
 He married Amelia Serra.

 Political career

 Del Valle "was a man that loved his hometown and was loved by his peers."
 He was a member of the Liberal Reformist Party (later the Puerto Rican Autonomist Party) in 1887 representing the town of Isabela.
 Del Valle worked for the autonomy of Puerto Rico from both Spain and, later, from the United States.
 In the Ponce Municipal Government, del Valle served as Commissioner of Public Service and Municipal Treasurer.
 As mayor of Ponce, he was a member of the Union of Puerto Rico Party.

 Family life

 Del Valle married María Amelia Serra Gaztambide and had a son named Eduardo.

 Death and legacy

 Del Valle died in Ponce on 22 July 1948.
+He was buried at Cementerio Católico San Vicente de Paul.
 A public school in Ponce was named after him.
 In Ponce there is a street in Urbanizacion Las Delicias of Barrio Magueyes named after him.